Edain92/orbitea-monorepo/README.md

 _Entities and Aggregates:_

-- User Account: Represents the user's account information, including email, password, and other relevant details.
+- User: Represents the user's account information, including email, password, and other relevant details.
-- User Profile: Contains additional user information, such as name, avatar, and preferences.

 _Value Objects:_